Acalabrutinib (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how acalabrutinib works.
-Tell your doctor if you are using diltiazem, erythromycin, fluconazole, itraconazole, metformin, methotrexate, rifampin, or a proton pump inhibitor (including omeprazole).
+Tell your doctor if you are using diltiazem, erythromycin, fluconazole, itraconazole, metformin, methotrexate, rifampin, or stomach medicine (including rabeprazole).

 - If you are using an antacid (including calcium carbonate), take it at least 2 hours before or after using this medicine.